What TSA Allows and Restricts: A-Z Travel Security Guide

 • Your service animal must remain calm and nondisruptive at all times.

-• If you and your service animal comply with the rules, no one can refuse to allow you to fly with it.
+• If you and your service animal comply with the rules, airlines typically allow the animal to fly in the cabin.

 What About Medical Conditions and Disabilities?